-Though the opportunity for pursuing climate action under the BAU scenario is highly constrained, implementing the 'no-regrets' measures dampens climate impacts and could help the country to transition to the ASP growth path.
-The 'no-regrets' measures identified by this report are based on the state enabling climate-smart investments by individuals and the private sector, with only very modest public sector investments.
-The catalytic public finance needed to enable these measures should be prioritized by the GoZ and its development partners, along with increasing the country's capacity to tap into climate funds and voluntary carbon markets.
+Though the opportunity for pursuing climate action under the BAU scenario is highly constrained, implementing the 'no-regrets' measures dampen climate impacts and could help the country to transition to the ASP growth path.
+The 'no-regrets' identified by this report measures are based on the state enabling climate-smart investments by individuals and the private sector, with only very modest public sector investments.
+The catalytic public finance needed to enable these measures should be prioritized by the GoZ, along with prevailing modest levels of support from development partners, increasing the capacity to tap into climate funds and drawing down voluntary carbon finance.

 Once on the ASP growth path, there is far greater scope for resilient and low-carbon development that could set Zimbabwe on a path to net-zero in the second half of the century.
 This resilient and low-carbon growth path would be driven by a revitalized partnership between the state and the private sector, and benefit from full re-engagement of development partners, the MDBs, climate funds, and voluntary carbon markets.
-Though the transition to the ASP scenario is aligned with becoming a UMIC it is still vulnerable to climate change.
-The additional climate measures set out in this report offer a way to further dampen the effects of climate change and improve the country's competitive advantage in key sectors such as mining and agriculture.
-Moreover, these additional climate measures can be taken without losing proposed development gains set out in Vision 2030.
+Though the transition to the ASP scenario aligned with Vision 2030 and becoming a UNMIC is still vulnerable to climate change, the additional climate measures set out in this report offer a way to further dampen the effects of climate change and improve the country's competitive advantage in key sectors such as mining and agriculture.
+Moreover, these additional climate measures can be taken without losing proposed development gains.
 This more resilient ASP growth path could also return Zimbabwe to a net zero pathway in the second half of the century.